kayzenkayzen/IdukayRNProgrammingTest/README.md

 I'm using Prettier to help us to use code conventions defined by eslint

-To run Prettier on save the file in VSC you need to save the project as a workspace and put this code on its file
+To run Prettier on saving the file in VSC you need to save the project as a workspace and put this code on its file

 ```
 "settings": {